 The 2023 food shortage is upon us.
 It's time to get prepared!
 But how much food to store, what to store, and what are the best food storage options?
 These might be a few questions on your mind.
 The best way to prepare for this food shortage is by knowing what food to buy before inflation hits and stocking up on the essentials now.

 Canned foods are a common staple in many preppers' food stocks.
 These are inexpensive, easy to store, and convenient to use.
 However, unfortunately, highly acidic items such as tomatoes only have a shelf life of 12-18 months.

 Canned foods that are lower in acidity, such as canned chicken or vegetables, last a little longer but still only last 2-5 years.
 Even rice, an essential part of food storage, only lasts 6 months if unmilled (brown rice).

 Those that are looking to save time, money, and effort may want to consider buying freeze-dried food or dehydrated emergency food supplies.
 These foods have a shelf life of 25 years and thus remove the need for restocking every few months or years.
 That's a lot longer than any fresh produce or canned foods you're likely to buy at the grocery store!

 We always recommend investing in an emergency food supply because it's the easiest way to get into prepping and takes the least amount of time to build a long-lasting food supply with a 25-year shelf life.

 Food shortages look set to hit the world again in 2023.
-Not just a little shortage but one that will likely impact everyone.
+Not just a little shortage but grocery store shortages that will likely impact everyone.
 We should prepare for this crisis now, and by doing so, we may be able to prevent further crises.

 Furthermore, the price of food and ingredients is also likely to rise dramatically next year as a result of inflation and supply-chain bottlenecks.
-Families should consider methods of food storage now before the prices start rising.
+Families should consider how to prepare for a depression and other methods of food storage now before the prices start rising.